 The marketing, or sales, funnel, does illustrate the mental states a person goes through during their journey to become a customer, but it does not describe what they do.
 The funnel is a conceptual model that is a representation of a system, made of the composition of concepts that are used to help people know, understand, or simulate a subject the model represents. (source: Wikipedia)

-A model helps you understand cause and effects and predict outcomes.
+A model helps you understand cause and effect and predict outcomes.
 Thinking of the funnel as a model can be very helpful as it can help guide the activities that you, as a marketer, do.

 The Sales Pipeline Model